Masking: A Coping Strategy in Neurodivergence

 Avoidance of Discrimination and Bullying

-Neurodivergent individuals may have faced discrimination, bullying, or negative reactions in the past due to their differences.
-To protect yourself from further harm, you might mask your actual thoughts, behaviors, and emotions.
-This coping strategy, while it may temporarily work, it can have a long lasting negative impact on your mental health leaving you feeling isolated and misunderstood.
+Neurodivergent individuals may have faced discrimination, bullying, or negative reactions due to differences.
+You might mask your thoughts, behaviors, and emotions to protect yourself from further harm.
+This coping strategy, while it may temporarily work, can have a long-lasting negative impact on your mental health, leaving you feeling isolated and misunderstood.

 Desire to Maintain Relationships